janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id.md

 The etag attribute may be added directly on the get-config or get-data requests, in which case it pertains to the entire datastore.
-A client may also add etag attributes to zero or more individual elements in the get-config or get-data request, in which case it pertains to the subtree rooted at that element.
+A client MAY also add etag attributes to zero or more individual elements in the get-config or get-data filter, in which case it pertains to the subtree rooted at that element.

 For each element that the client requests etag attributes, the server MUST return etags for all versioned elements at or below that point that are part of the server's respone.
+ETags are returned as attributes on the element they pertain to.
+The datastore root etag value is returned on the top-level data tag in the response.

 If the client is requesting an etag value for an element that is not among the server's versioned elements, then the server MUST return the